nvkelso/carto-css-map-styling/README.md

           line-color: yellow;
         }

-1. **Local versus remote** data files.

-    _Supported by: Carto, Cascadenik_

-    Carto does this as of the 0.2.0 release via separate [millstone](https://github.com/mapbox/millstone).

 1. **@variables** for color swatches, this is preprocessor to actual result. _Moved 23 May 2012 per TMCW, split off graphic styles and text character styles 29 May_

     _Supported by: Cascadenik (2.4.0), Carto (1.0)_